Chrysler Brand History & Current Models

 The 1970s brought a rapid evolution to the Chrysler lineup with the debut of new models such as “Chrysler’s new small car,” the Cordoba.
 This model was a coupe that sported a 115” wheelbase, one-of-a-kind rectangular taillamps, a Jaguar-like front end, and a formal roofline.
 This combination made the Cordoba one of the most popular models of that decade with sales beating out other “Chrysler small cars” such as the LeBaron Medallion coupe.

-When the 1980s rolled around, Chrysler decided to go back-to-basics with their designs with the introduction of more practical designs.
-This era brought the Chrysler Town & Country in 1984 making Chrysler the originator of the minivan segment.
-Throughout this decade, the LeBaron convertible was the real design highlight, bringing style and excitement back to the Chrysler name during its nine-year production in America.
+What about 1980s Chrysler cars?
+When the 1980s rolled around, Chrysler decided to go back to basics with their designs with the introduction of more practical designs.
+This era brought the Chrysler Town & Country in 1984, making Chrysler the originator of the minivan segment.
+Throughout this decade of 1980s Chrysler cars, the LeBaron convertible was the real design highlight, bringing style and excitement back to the Chrysler name during its nine-year production in America.
 The end of the ‘80s brought about new design and production changes due to a change in leadership.
 The new management decided to go back to the engineering roots of the brand and created platform teams to develop a new lineup of “Euro-Japanese-ethic” cars.
 This new philosophy led to the creation of concept vehicles such as the 1988 Portofino and the 1989 Millennium.

 The renaissance of the Chrysler brand continued into the 1990s with the release of the new mid-size Concorde sedan in 1993.
 This model was followed quickly with the full-size LHS and Chrysler 300M, the Cirrus sedan, the next-generation Town & Country, Sebring luxury sports coupe, and Sebring convertible.